yubrshen/CarND-Path-Planning-Project/design-workbook.md

 ## Assembly Decorations

-Here it assembles the required modules of kinematics, maneuvers, and trajectory
+Here it assembles the required modules of kinematics, maneuvers, and trajectory in ./src/main.cpp

 `includes`: